aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/others/post-access-token/_index.md

 ]
 ```

-## How to Use the Get public key API with SDKs
+## How to Use the Access Token API with SDKs

 ### OpenAPI Specification